 Also, notice that the feeding amounts gradually increase until puppies are about 9 months and then they start to decrease.
 This is where many owners make mistakes.
 They continue feeding the same amounts.
 The dog gradually gets fatter without anyone realizing it until the dog is very noticeably fat.
 At this point, a vet will often be the one pointing it out to the owners.
 The vet will put the dog on a diet food for overweight dogs thereby setting the dog up for a lifetime of food devoid of nutritious quality.
 The food will make the dog “feel” fuller.
 However, it is at the expense of nutrition.

 Another thing to keep in mind as you look at our chart is that most people overfeed their puppies during those initial months when puppies need to be kept thin (even many breeders!).
 If your puppy has been overfed during those early months, you certainly do not need to feed as much as we suggest between six and twelve months.
 Keeping your puppy in the correct weight range should be the goal, not feeding the exact amounts on the chart.
-The feeding amounts in this chart are based on the average Golden who has been started on our growth plan.
-As has been mentioned, amounts can vary considerably depending on various dogs, environments, and life-styles.
+The feeding amounts in this chart are based on the average Golden who has been started on our growth plan and is being fed TLC Puppy Food.
+As has been mentioned, amounts can vary considerably depending on the dog, the environment, the life-styles, and the dog food.

 Don’t let this happen to your dog.
 Keep an eye on his weight for life, but especially during his puppy months!